Here's the story of the trip I told you about.

 When I got to the Mockingbird Lane exit from I35, the exit to Love Field, the alternator light came on.
 I was sure the battery was good enough to get me to the airport and back home.
 I just couldn't remember for sure if that belt powered anything else.
 I drove on to the airport and everything seemed OK.

 I boarded the plane and flew down to Hobby field in Houston.
-I rented a car from National Rent-a-Car and asked where the company plant was on the northwest of town.
+I rented a car from National Rent-a-Car, where TIers always rented cars, and asked where the company plant was on a highway northwest of town.
 The lady showed me the highway on the map, more or less where I'd remember it from my Austin visit a few years earlier.
 I got on the beltway, and about half an hour later got to the exit I wanted.
 The sign said, "Highway 290, Austin."
 I said to myself, "I'm IN Austin.
 Oh no!
 I'm in HOUSTON."

 I took the exit, went under the freeway, and headed back to Hobby Field.
 There were flights every hour or so from Love Field to Austin and Houston and I figured that I'd soon get a plane to Austin.
 In fact, it would have been faster to drive to Austin but I didn't know that.
-I was very upset about the mistake and somehow that made all the windows in the car steam up.
+I was very upset about the mistake and somehow that made all the windows in the car steam up when I took the exit to turn around.
 As I headed back to Houston I had to turn on the defroster and open the windows for a few minutes.
 I could barely see where I was going.

 When I got back to Hobby Field, I turned in my rental car and went back inside the terminal.
-I went to a Southwest Airlines ticket agent and presented my ticket back to Dallas.
+There was a lone, Southwest Airlines ticket desk just inside the door I entered.
+I took a few steps to the agent and presented my ticket back to Dallas.
 I asked to have it changed to go to Austin.
 The ticket agent put a line through where it said, "Dallas" and wrote in "Austin".
 He directed me to the gate, where the plane would take off at 11:30 a.m.
 When I got there I noticed that there were a lot of people waiting for a flight to Dallas at the gate next to mine.

-Since I was going to be so late getting to Austin, and I had quite a wait, I decided to call Sue James and tell her I'd be late.
-I didn't have her number, so I called back to the Computer Science Center computer room and a friend answered.
+Since I was going to be so late getting to Austin, and I had quite a wait, I decided to call Joyce and tell her I'd be late.
+I didn't have her number, so I called back to the Computer Science Center's computer room and a friend answered.
 He said, "I'm glad you called.
-Sue's been trying to get you all morning.
-Pete Holcomb has the flu and won't be coming in today, so the meeting has been canceled."
-Pete Holcomb was the guy Ralph and I were to meet with, of course.
-I asked for Sue's phone number and thanked him.
+Joyce's been trying to get you all morning.
+Pat has the flu and won't be coming in today, so the meeting has been canceled."

 I rushed over to the neighboring gate where the people were waiting to go to Dallas and asked if I could have my ticket changed back to go to Dallas.
 The ticket agent put a line through "Austin" and wrote in "Dallas".
 I asked how much time there was before the plane left.
 She said that they were just about to begin boarding, so I still had some time.

-I went to the phone to let Sue know I'd gotten her message.
-She said, "Oh, Pete decided to come in anyway, so we may as well go on with the meeting.
+I went to the phone to let Joyce know I'd gotten her message.
+She said, "Oh, Pat decided to come in anyway, so we may as well go on with the meeting.
 Where are you?"

 "At the airport."
 I said, not wanting to look too foolish by saying too much.